by Gordon Nary

-When I was searching to find more of your poems, I learned that you were also filmmaker, scriptwriter, director, author, graphic designer and a Mariologist.
+When I was searching to find more of your poems, I learned that you were also a filmmaker, scriptwriter, director, author, graphic designer, and a Mariologist.
 So before we discuss your film, please share with our readers Peru’s 2007 Act of Consecration to our Beloved Queen Virgin Mary.

 Eduardo: Thanks Gordon, I'm glad to know you liked my poem.
 Yes, about the Act of Consecration to our Beloved Queen Virgin Mary.
 While working in the “Apostolate for the Family Rosary – Peru”, during the years 2006 and 2007, I was entrusted by Fr.
 James Phalan C.S.C., who was Director of the Apostolate in Peru at that time, to be the Coordinator of the Project: “Consagración del Perú a la Virgen María” (Consecration of Peru to Virgin Mary).
 The “Apostolate for the Family Rosary - Peru” was chosen to be the producers and promoters, of the printed and multimedia materials for the Act of Consecration, under the guidance and supervision of the “Peruvian Episcopal Conference”.
 The whole project was commanded by “Monseñor Salvador Piñeiro García-Calderón”, who was Military Bishop of Peru and Archbishop of Ayacucho in those years.

-Gordon: When did you devotion to the Rosary begun and how important is the Rosary in your daily life?
+Gordon: When did your devotion to the Rosary begin and how important is the Rosary in your daily life?